 From giving you more energy to suppressing your appetite, MCT oil is a must-have on the keto diet.
 If you already know why it should be a daily part of your keto life, you can skip ahead to the top tips on how to use this oil and check out the easy recipes that follow.
 But if this is the first time you’re hearing about it, keep reading.

-Before I dive into how to use MCT oil, you should have a basic understanding of what it is so you know why it’s worth your time, when to use it and how it can help you reach your keto goals.
+Before you dive into how to use MCT oil, you should have a basic understanding of what it is.
+This way, you’ll why it’s worth your time, when to use it, and how it can help you reach your keto goals.

-Another huge difference between glucose and ketones is that the latter is far less reactive in the body.
-So the energy boost you get from MCT oil is steady instead of fluctuating throughout your day.
+A huge difference between glucose and ketones is the latter is far less reactive in the body.
+So the energy boost from MCT oil is steady instead of fluctuating throughout the day.